OSAdams/alumni-training-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 - When does the `'beforeunload'` event fire on the `window` object?

+  - The `'beforeunload'` event fires when the current window is about to be unloaded

 ## Notes

 All student notes should be written here.